SugierM/imitation_trello/readme.md

             "nickname": "John",
             "last_login": null
         }
         *last_login null for now as if you log in through frontend, it won't change

+    ... "profile_destroy/ - Deletes user profile (not tested)

     ... "retr_user/<int:pk>/" - returns user and common boards with logged in user